tuhh-softsec/vul4j/README.md

 }
 ```

 * **Reproduction status**: Due to the deprecated library dependencies, a number of vulnerabilities in Vul4J are no longer reproducible, especially [those belonging to Spring projects](https://spring.io/blog/2022/12/14/notice-of-permissions-changes-to-repo-spring-io-january-2023#upcoming-changes).
 Please see the detailed information in [STATUS.md](STATUS.md).
 A temporary workaround was implemented to address this issue.
-For the remaining vulnerabilities, all their dependencies are being collected and packed into this [pre-built Docker image](https://hub.docker.com/r/bqcuongas/vul4j), so that they are reproducible.
+For the remaining vulnerabilities, all their dependencies are being collected and packed into this [pre-built Docker image (`alldeps`)](https://hub.docker.com/layers/bqcuongas/vul4j/alldeps/images/sha256-04ad7977adb1031ef3841537f82860f2f05c611bc2faf63d6c2fc7cb53a01423), so that they are reproducible.

 ## Quick Install
 ### Requirements